 The “down” escalator is racking up debt on high-interest rate credit cards, going into debt to buy things you don’t need, taking out payday loans, and borrowing money to invest in things that can go down in value.
 That’s a recipe for being broke for life.

 Renters stay poor.
 Homeowners and landlords build wealth.

 Here’s the truth of building wealth in America: You’re not going to be rich if you’re a renter.
 The net worth of homeowners in America is 44 times higher than the net worth of renters.

 The people out there telling you it’s cheaper to rent than own are simply wrong.
-If you rent over your lifetime, you’re going to spend a half a million to a million dollars, or more, on rent—and have absolutely nothing to show for it 30 years from now.
-If you own and you pay your mortgage off, you’ll have an asset that’s free and clear and carries a huge amount of equity.
+If you rent over your lifetime, you’re going to spend half a million to a million dollars, or more, on rent—and have nothing to show for it 30 years from now.
+If you own and pay off your mortgage, you’ll have an asset that’s free and clear and carries a great amount of equity.

 This one is pretty self-explanatory.
 By the time someone comes to you to borrow money, they’ve already gone to multiple banks looking for a loan.
-So, if businesses that loan money won’t loan money to your friend or family member, then why would you?
+If businesses that loan money won’t loan money to your friend or family member, why would you?